QED0711/wiki_learn/README.md

 ## Linked Repositories

 This project has been deployed as a full stack [web app](https://wikilearn.netlify.com).
-The repositories for the back and front ends can be found at the follwoing links:
+The repositories for the back and front ends can be found at the following links:

 #### [Flask Back End](https://github.com/QED0711/wiki_learn_flask)